CodeScop/Oge-Mai-Field-Guide/balanceresources.md

 - **Best source:** Buy
   - DESERT
   - Riza Battles: Sparfly (450 words for 1-2)
-  - Hideout Battles: Wisthu (800 words for 1-4)
 - **Other sources:** Limited-availability battles in Riza Main Quest sequence
 - **Buy:** DESERT
 - **Sell price:** 12 Coins (Make Glass Bars out of any Glass Shards you have over 5; it'll be most useful that way)